Vishwjeet9097/Niri-web-v1.0/docs/kt/NIRI_KNOWLEDGE_TRANSFER_DOCUMENT_EN.md

 ### 1.1 Brief Description

-NIRI is a **National Infrastructure Readiness Index** assessment platform that measures infrastructure readiness across all Indian states and union territories.
+NIE-I is a **National Infrastructure Enablement Index** assessment platform that measures infrastructure readiness across all Indian states and union territories.
 It supports user login, data submission, review, approval, and reporting.

 ### 1.2 Key Objectives